Dexter1636/dexter1636.github.io/content/posts/HKUST-IT/cryptography/One-key Block Ciphers/index.md

 **Proposition:** $(GF(2^8),+,\times)$ is a finite field with $2^8$ elements.

 **Claim:** $S(y)=y^{2^8-2}=y^{254}$ is a permutation on $GF(2^8)$ and is highly nonlinear, and is employed in AES.
 Note that $S(y)=y^{-1}$ for all $y \neq 0$.

+### Reference

+Lecture slides of HKUST CSIT5710, by Prof. Cunsheng DING